 WRD has been monitoring groundwater quality and water levels in the CBWCB for nearly 60 years.
 The Regional Groundwater Monitoring Program (RGWMP) provides for the collection of basic information used for groundwater basin management including groundwater level data and water quality data.
 The RGWMP utilizes a network of 335 WRD and USGS-installed monitoring wells at 60 locations throughout the District, supplemented by data from groundwater production wells operated by the water purveyors.
+In 2021, two additional regional groundwater monitoring wells will be installed in the cities of Cerritos and Paramount to address an important data gap and once installed, will be used to refine water level and water quality conditions, specifically downgradient of the Montebello Forebay.
 The information generated by this program is stored in the District's GIS and provides the basis to better understand the dynamic groundwater system in the Central Basin and West Coast Basin.
 WRD hydrogeologists and engineers provide the in-house capability to collect, analyze and report on new and historical groundwater data.